-Right so in a quick in a quick pull it together.
-We have patient info leaflets policies for informed consent for safeguarding for whistleblowing, we call it to diversity inclusion for working alone for complaints for infection control, and we have an audit tool.
-So if you visit our website, which is www dot h cpg.co.uk. and click the Store button.
-You'll see everything there.
+Right.
+So in a quick pull it together.
+We have patient info leaflets, policies for informed consent, for safeguarding, for whistleblowing, for quality and diversity inclusion, for working alone, for complaints for infection control and we have an audit tool.
+So if you visit our website, which is www.hcpg.co.uk and click the store button, you'll see everything there.
 And we're going to provide Steven with a discount code that can be used by Academy members.
 If you follow us on social media, we have a monthly newsletter with a theme.
 And as I mentioned earlier, it's currently whistleblowing.
 And we send a weekly tip out on the theme to make you think about that theme and check your understanding.
-And we're here as always, HCP G. We're here to help protect you, your staff, your patients and your brand.
+And we're here as always, HCPG, we're here to help protect you, your staff, your patients and your brand.
 Thank you.

-And Sandra, you did send me that discount code earlier on, but I don't have it in front of me.
+And Sandra, you did send me that discount code earlier on but I don't have it in front of me.
 What is it again?

-It is let me hold on one second, because I've just sent two out can you bear with me one time?
-Because any other questions?
-Well, I'm just very quickly checking it.
+It is, let me hold on one second because I've just sent two out, can you bear with me one second, any other questions while I'm just very quickly checking it?

 Oh, gosh, I've got quite a few coming in.
-A lot of them getting quite concerned about why anyone would want to do anything in healthcare these days, given all the constraints.
-But you can understand that Alex, Alex has said very sensibly that I'd cuz he's his words or her words, I'd consider a child not wanting to share history or have a parent parent present during the treatment or potential red flag.
-And I'd certainly be thinking safeguarding issues if it happened in my clinic?
+A lot of them getting quite concerned about why anyone would want to do anything in healthcare these days given all the constraints, but you can understand that.
+Alex has said very sensibly that, his words or her words, I'd consider a child not wanting to share history or have a parent present during the treatment, a potential red flag, and I'd certainly be thinking safeguarding issues if it happened in my clinic.

 Yes, exactly.
-I think you have to be very aware of that.
-Because that could definitely be a potential, there may be the first time the child's actually able to talk about it as well, and not have the parent in the room.
-So it isn't important.
+I think you have to be very aware of that because that could definitely be a potential one.

+It may be the first time, the child is actually able to talk about it as well and not have the parent in the room.
 It's very important to offer the child that safe space.

-And I think because you said you quite rightly say that is a concern that you know, you need to probably explore this a little bit further before you bring a parent in the room.
-Because it could be that potentially you have got a safeguarding issue there.
-There, I can't get the photo, where else I'll send I'll send it out by email this afternoon to everybody, along with links to your website and everything else.
-One final question for either of you.
-I don't mind.
-Carmel has asked how you would deal with a patient with poor hygiene that he wants to do and your hygiene.
-But while yes, I think I think if if a patient comes in with poor hygiene, then I would be asking myself about is this patient vulnerable?
+And I think as you quite rightly say, if there is a concern, then you need to probably explore it a little bit further before you bring a parents in the room.
+Because it could be that potentially, you have got a safeguarding issue there.
+There, I can't get the...

+I'll send l'll send it out by email this afternoon to everybody, along with links to your website and everything else.
+One final question for either of you, I don't mind.
+Carmel has asked how you would deal with a patient with poor hygiene.

+Do you want to do your hygiene bit?

+Well, yes, I think if if a patient comes in with poor hygiene, then I would be asking myself about, is this patient vulnerable?
 You know, what, what's their family situation?
 I think it would just bring up quite a few questions for me around it.
 And just some delicate and gentle questioning.
 Because I think that can be a sign of them not looking after themselves.
-And you know, it's worth further investigation.
+So you know, it's worth further investigation.

-Right?
+Right.
 Would you have a conversation about asking him to wash next time before they came in?

-I don't know sounder.
-What do you think?
+I don't know.
+Sandra, what do you think?